-EEA also cooperates closely with the countries of the Western Balkans: Albania, Bosnia and Herzegovina, Croatia, Kosovo under UNSCR 1244/99, Montenegro, Serbia and the Former Yugoslav Republic of Macedonia.
+The EEA also cooperates closely with the six countries of the Western Balkans: Albania, Bosnia and Herzegovina, Kosovo (12), Montenegro, North Macedonia and Serbia.

-The EEA works closely with the European Environment Information and Observation Network (Eionet).
-Eionet is a network of the EEA and its member and participating countries.
-It consists of the EEA itself, six European Topic Centres (ETCs) and a network of around 1 000 experts from over 350 national environment agencies and other bodies dealing with environmental information.
+The EEA works closely with Eionet.
+Eionet is a partnership network of the EEA and its member and participating countries.
+It consists of the EEA itself, eight European Topic Centres and a network of around 1 500 experts from over 400 national environment agencies and other bodies dealing with environmental information.